FrankiePower/ZK-VOTE-AFRICA/README.md

   - Use Web3.js to connect the frontend with the smart contracts deployed on the Lisk blockchain.
   - Implement user flows for voter registration, vote casting, and result viewing.

-### Phase 4: IPFS/Pinata Integration

-- Objective: Securely store and manage voter data using decentralized storage.
-- Approach:
-  - Integrate IPFS/Pinata with the smart contracts and frontend.
-  - Store voter data on IPFS/Pinata, ensuring it is secure, immutable, and decentralized.
-  - Retrieve and display stored voter data within the dApp as needed, ensuring data integrity.

-### Phase 5: Testing, Security Audit, and Deployment
+### Phase 4: Testing, Security Audit, and Deployment

 - Objective: Ensure the system is secure, reliable, and ready for deployment.
 - Approach: